RobertRen1122/NoteGAN/README.md

 ## Tasks
 ### Pre-req
-1. GAN style-transfer example
+1. GAN style-transfer example (Robert)

 ### Preprocessing
 1. Segment each alphabet from a word, know which alphabet it is.
-(MVP)
+(MVP) (Mark and Lindy)
     * Get the coordinate of each alphabet with respect to each text.
-    * Standardize the size of each bouding box to a square/rectangle
+    * Standardize the size of each bouding box to a square/rectangle.
 2. Transfer the image to black and white scale.
 3. Replace the 'beautified' text on to the original image.
 (MVP)